-Educational Supportive Services (ESS) can provide one-on-one tutoring to qualifying students (See Qualifying tab on left).
+Educational Supportive Services (ESS) can provide One-to-One tutoring to qualifying students (see "Applying for ESS" tab for qualifications).
 Tutors are trained to work with any student, regardless of background, academic proficiency, or learning style.
 These sessions will be scheduled as weekly recurring appointments for the semester.
 They can be cancelled or adjusted thru ESS at any point if needed.

-If you qualify and are accepted for ESS Services, you'll receive an email asking you to schedule an appointment with one of our coordinators to begin your tutoring and discuss our other free services.
+If you qualify and are accepted, you will receive an email asking you to schedule an appointment with one of our coordinators to begin your tutoring and discuss our other free services.

 What subjects are offered?